Table Of Contents

 Every business is subject to passive activity loss rules.

 Theoretically, you can passively participate in a business that you own, if you aren't materially participating.
 Technically, every business is subject to these rules.
 For a larger history and full context, please first go listen to this previous episode: REPS 01.
 If you don't materially participate, the activity is passive.
 Passive losses can only offset passive income.
-Passive losses cannot offset passive income.
+Passive losses cannot offset non-passive income (such as W-2 or active business income).

 With all of the context on rental real estate and the real estate professional status, there is one type of activity that is treated differently: short-term rentals.